-Broadly, the following conditions need to be satisfied for an amount to be characterized as "royalty" -
+Broadly, the following conditions need to be satisfied for a payment to be characterized as "royalty" -

-- The amount must not be in the nature of capital gains; - The recipient must be the owner/licence holder of the underlying asset in connection with which the royalty is received; - The transaction must not be that of an outright sale.
+- The amount must not be in the nature of capital gains; - The recipient must be the owner/licence holder of the underlying asset in connection with which the royalty is received; - The transaction must not be that of an outright sale 10.

-Based on past judicial precedents, the following aspects would have to be cumulatively kept in perspective while examining characterization of income as "royalty" -
+Based on judicial precedents, the following aspects would have to be cumulatively kept in perspective, while examining characterization of income as "royalty" -

-CIT vs. Davy Ashmore India Ltd [1990] (190 ITR 626) (Calcutta HC), Pro-quip Corporation vs. CIT [2001] (255 ITR 354) (AAR), CIT vs. Klayman Porcelains Ltd [1997] (229 ITR 735) (Andhra Pradesh HC), etc.
+&lt;sup>10 CIT vs. Davy Ashmore India Ltd [1990] (190 ITR 626) (Calcutta HC), Pro-quip Corporation vs. CIT [2001] (255 ITR 354) (AAR), CIT vs. Klayman Porcelains Ltd [1997] (229 ITR 735) (Andhra Pradesh HC), etc